iandouglas96/meam520_sim/README.md

 # MEAM 520 Robot Arm Simulator

-This is the ROS package for MEMA 520 course in Fall
+This is the ROS package for MEAM 520 course in Fall

 ## Set up